-Let's blow that shit right out of the water though… You don't have to do self-massage every day, or at a certain time of day, and you won't screw up a routine if you can't do it every day.
+You don’t have to do an abhyanga oil massage every day, or at a certain time of day, and you won’t screw up a routine if you can’t do it every day.

 Self-Massage: How and Why You Should Do It Daily?

-By now you might be thinking, “ok girl, but what the hell is the benefit to me?”
+By now you might be thinking, “ok girl, but what is the benefit to me?”

 And, that would be a really good question.

-Aside from the obvious benefit of moisturizing your skin, self-massage is a great way to do many other things.
+Aside from the obvious benefit of moisturizing your whole body, self-massage is a great way to do many other things.